bruceythegoosey/Acer-C720-Hackintosh/README.md

 | Camera | 720p | Fully Supported |
 | SD Card | | Fully Supported |

 *The Wifi and BT on MacOS for Atheros cards is extremely buggy, regardless of version.
 Expect bugs if you enable it.
 No AirDrop or Handoff support.
-It is highly suggested to purchase a supported Intel or Broadcom Wifi/BT USB card but that is outside the scope of this guide.
+It is highly suggested to purchase a supported Intel Wifi/BT or Broadcom BT USB card but that is outside the scope of this guide.

 *Both Cypress and Elan touchpads are interchangable.
 You can often find the supported Elan touchpad on eBay and replace the unsupported Cypress model. [link](https://www.ifixit.com/Guide/Acer+Chromebook+C720-2827+Trackpad+Replacement/121918)